Microsoft tries to make programs and file formats backward compatible. It doesn’t always work. Sometimes the gap between operating systems is too far.

-Before you give up hope, try our tips getting that old application up and running.
+Before you give up hope, try these tips to get your old Windows games and programs running on Windows 10.

-- Dependencies on Old Versions of Software — Some software depends on old libraries no longer automatically installed by default.
+- Dependencies on Old Software Versions: Some software depend on old libraries no longer automatically included in the Windows 10 installation.

-- 16-bit Software — 64-bit versions of Windows no longer contain the built-in compatibility layer for 16-bit Windows applications.
+- 16-bit Software: 64-bit versions of Windows do not contain the built-in compatibility layer for older 16-bit applications.
+You can read more about why 64-bit Windows no longer supports 16-bit applications here.

-- DOS Software — Windows 10, like all versions of Windows since Windows XP, no longer runs on top of DOS.
-Some DOS programs will still run, but the vast majority — and especially games — simply fail to run.
+- DOS Software: Windows 10, like all versions of Windows since Windows XP, no longer runs on top of DOS.
+Some DOS programs still run, but the vast majority—especially games—simply fail to work.

 1. Run as Administrator

 If your issue is with a Windows XP program, the first thing to try is running the application as an administrator.
-During the Windows XP era most users were typically administrators.
+During the Windows XP era, most users were typically administrators.
 This isn’t always the case with Windows 10, as Microsoft attempts to shore up security.
-Applications were coded with the assumption they had administrator access, and would fail if not.
+Developers coded applications with the assumption they had administrator access and will fail if not.

 Head to the application executable or its shortcut, right-click, and select Run as Administrator.